FallenDeity/discord.py-masterclass/docs/views.md

     There are multiple places to add the persistent select menu, you can add it in the `setup_hook` or in one of the cog's `cog_load` methods.
 Just make sure that the view is added before the bot starts.

+!!! warning "Warning"
+    At the time of writing this guide, the following part of [persistent menus](#persistent-select-menus) tutorial requires the development version of discord.py.
+So you will have to install the development version of discord.py to `DynamicItem`s.

+    ```bash
+    pip install -U git+hhttps://github.com/Rapptz/discord.py
+    ```

 Similar to how we used `discord.ui.DynamicItem` to create persistent counters with buttons, we can use `discord.ui.DynamicItem` to work with menus as well.

 ```py